 This past weekend, AO hosted our third BeijingObscura outing: a return to the magnificent Copyright Infringement Park, aka Fake Disneyland!
-Thanks to everyone who made it--it wouldn’t have been the same without you, and your absolute awesomeness!!!
+Thanks to everyone who made it–it wouldn’t have been the same without you, and your absolute awesomeness!!!

 When I was living in Kathmadu 20 years ago (yow!) this summer, I found this awesomely makeshift ferris wheel in a nearby theme park.
 A teenager would stand in the middle, and walk from one bar to the next, giving passengers a slow, staggered ride.
-Much more recently in southern Laos, down on the island Don Khon, ...

 While we were busy on our own adventures, Chinese tourists flocked to Beijing’s glorious World Park of their own accord.
 Some of them with entire camera crews in tow.
 Wedding photos, engagement photos, bff shots, they were costumed, posed, and so immaculately arranged.
 Here’s a couple of our favorites!
-Even those who didn't ...

 What is it with these half-built, then abandoned, Beijing amusement parks?
 We’re old fans of The Romance Park of the Heart, which is filled with Swiss chalets, Siamese pagodas, and packs of wild dogs looking to tear your legs off.
 But we kept hearing about another one, in the opposite direction… Wonderland!
-Just ...